 Laodicea represents believers who are self-satisfied, but are spiritually blind, and therefore they do not see that they are naked, i.e. that they are in sin.
 Spiritual blindness is caused by idolatry, which is at the root of all sin.
 Those of Laodicea are following the teachings of men instead of the teachings of God.
 Jesus said, "This people draw near Me with their mouth, and honor Me with their lips; but their heart is far from Me.
 But in vain they do worship Me, teaching for doctrines the commandments of men" (Matthew 15:8, 9).
+These people are worshiping the Church, which is idolatry.
+The Church did not purchase you with its blood; therefore it doesn't own you.

-The plain truth is, if we are in darkness we cannot have fellowship with God, because"...
+The plain truth is, if we are in darkness, we cannot have fellowship with God, because"...
 God is light, and in Him is no darkness at all.
 If we say that we have fellowship with Him, and walk in darkness, we lie, and do not the truth; but if we walk in light, as He is in the light, we have fellowship one with another, and the blood of Jesus Christ His Son cleanses us from all sin" (1 Jn.
 1:5-7).

-The world is in spiritual darkness because it is "...Satan, which deceives the whole world..."
-(Revelation 12:9).
-Satan uses "...the great whore that sits upon many waters" to deceive the world (Revelation 17:1).
-The waters "...where the whore sits, are peoples, and multitudes, and nations, and tongues" (v.
-15).
 The fetus is in a dark, watery world.
 The womb in which it grows represents the world, but God has called us "out of darkness into His marvelous light" (1 Peter 2:9).
-A baby does not see light until it comes out of the womb.
-Therefore a Christian cannot walk in the light until it comes out of the womb, i.e. the world.
+A baby does not see light until it comes forth out of the womb.
+Therefore, a Christian cannot walk in the light until he comes out of the womb, i.e. until he is born from above.